Leona Winter: Queen of the Universe

-In November 2021, they were announced as one of fourteen contestants on the debut season of Queen of the Universe, an international drag queen singing competition, and a spin-off of RuPaul's Drag Race.
+In November 2021, she were announced as one of fourteen contestants on the debut season of Queen of the Universe, an international drag queen singing competition, and a spin-off of RuPaul's Drag Race.

+In 2024 Leona Winter was announced as one of the contestants on the third season of Drag Race France, making her the first participant of a previous season of Drag Race to compete on an original season of another franchise.

 Personal life

 Solé is married to Lorenzo Werner.